Analysis | Why a ship stuck in Egypt threatens the economy in the United States

 All of this complexity overlooks other, simpler problems.
 When stores — online or real-world — run out of products, those products can’t be sold and some percentage never will be.
 When manufacturers can’t produce goods, there’s only so much capacity to produce them later.
 There’s an air pocket in the system and that means a hole in the economy.

 Anderson made another important point about the situation.
-We don’t know how long that boat will be there and how long commerce through the canal will be blocked.
+We don’t know how long that ship will be there and how long commerce through the canal will be blocked.
 So we don’t know how bad the effects of the grounding will be.

 In other words, as of writing the Ever Given running aground is not comparable to the disruptions caused by the pandemic.
 It is, instead, comparable to how the pandemic looked in late March 2020, before we knew how long the problem would last and how bad things would get.